ocryptocode/ocryptocode/README.md

 ### PPH
 an app that can interpret queries and classify financial data

-It is created using some AI models and data manipulation packages

 It is an effective and efficient way to keep updated with financial information